 - Books are separated into Published and Unpublished.

 - Unpublished books can be made available for beta-reading.
 Projects with chat rooms are created to track beta-reading progress, and after they are concluded, authors and readers can review each other.

 - Published books can offer Indiepolis Giveaways, which are 90% of books' content made available by their authors for free, to encourage activities that help promote or improve books.

-- Share books, view shared books, review books, and beta-read books to earn virtual coins that are used to download Indiepolis Giveaways.
+- Review books, beta-read books, and share books to earn virtual coins that are used to download Indiepolis Giveaways.

 - In lieu of advertisements, Indiepolis supports the following paid services - paid beta, paid editing, paid proofread, cover design, and paid review.

 In summary, Indiepolis aims at giving authors systematic tools to increase their books' visibility and letting the quality of books decide their long-term discoverability.